-UCB SA, a biopharmaceutical company, develops therapies and solutions for people with neurology and immunology diseases in the United States, Europe, and internationally.
-The company's primary products include Cimzia for inflammatory TNF mediated diseases, as well as ankylosing spondylitis, axial spondyloarthritis, Crohn's disease, plaque psoriasis, psoriatic arthritis, and rheumatoid arthritis; Vimpat, Keppra, and Briviact for epilepsy; Neupro for Parkinson's disease and restless legs syndrome; and Nayzilam, a nasal spray rescue treatment for seizure clusters.
-It also provides Zyrtec and Xyzal for allergies; Nootropil for memory problems; and Xyrem for narcolepsy.
-In addition, the company offers Evenity for the treatment of osteoporosis; bimekizumab for treating psoriasis, psoriatic arthritis, and axial spondyloarthritis; and dapirolizumab pegol for systemic lupus erythematosus.
-Further, it is involved in developing padsevonil for the treatment of drug-resistant epilepsy; rozanolixizumab to treat myasthenia gravis, immune thrombocytopenia, and chronic inflammatory demyelinating polyneuropathy; UCB7858 for immunology; and UCB0599 for neurology; and UCB0107 for progressive supranuclear palsy.
-Additionally, the company engages in contract manufacturing activities.
-It has a multi-year collaboration agreement with Stanford Medicine to enhance patient value for people living with severe diseases.
-UCB SA has collaboration agreements with Sanofi, Amgen, Biogen, Otsuka, and doc.ai.
-The company was founded in 1928 and is headquartered in Brussels, Belgium.
+UCB SA, a biopharmaceutical company, develops products and solutions for people with neurology and immunology diseases.
+The company's primary products include Cimzia for inflammatory TNF mediated diseases, as well as ankylosing spondylitis, axial spondyloarthritis, Crohn's disease, non-radiographic axial spondyloarthritis, plaque psoriasis, psoriatic arthritis, and rheumatoid arthritis; Vimpat, Keppra, and Briviact for epilepsy; Neupro for Parkinson's disease and restless legs syndrome; Nayzilam, a nasal spray rescue treatment for epilepsy seizure clusters; and Zyrtec and Xyzal for allergies.
+It also offers Evenity for the treatment of osteoporosis in postmenopausal women; BIMZELX for treating psoriasis, psoriatic arthritis, axial spondyloarthritis, and hidradenitis suppurativa; and dapirolizumab pegol for systemic lupus erythematosus.
+In addition, the company is involved in developing rozanolixizumab to treat myasthenia gravis, immune thrombocytopenia, and chronic inflammatory demyelinating polyneuropathy; zilucoplan to treat myasthenia gravis and immune-mediated necrotizing myopathy; staccato alprazolam to treat tereotypical prolonged seizure; Bepranemab to treat Alzheimer's disease; and UCB0599 to treat Parkinson's disease.
+Further, it engages in contract manufacturing activities.
+UCB SA has collaboration agreements with Amgen, Biogen, Roche/Genentech, Novartis, Otsuka, and doc.ai.
+It operates in the United States, Japan, Germany, rest of Europe, Spain, France, China, Italy, the United Kingdom, Ireland, Belgium, and internationally.
+The company was incorporated in 1925 and is headquartered in Brussels, Belgium.